Medicines agency sends report on Roche to EU Commission

 Drugmakers are required to evaluate problems reported by doctors and patients after taking their drugs and then pass on any serious cases to regulators.
 The inspection found many of these reports had not been properly assessed by the company.

-Roche could face fines for failing to comply with so-called “pharmacovigilance” obligations under EU rules of up to 5 percent of its annual EU turnover, which totaled 12.8 billion Swiss francs ($14.6 billion) in 2011.
+Roche could face fines for failing to comply with so-called “pharmacovigilance” obligations under EU rules of up to 5 percent of its annual EU turnover, which totalled 12.8 billion Swiss francs ($14.6 billion) in 2011. ($1=0.8791 Swiss francs) (Reporting by Ben Hirschler; Editing by Greg Mahlich)